aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Filter plugins/is_in_filter.md

 ## Synopsis

-The filter matches if any of the filter strings are found in the given input hostname\.
+The filter matches if any filter strings are found in the input hostname\.

 <em>hostname\_filter\=\[\"all\"\]</em> or <em>hostname\_filter\=none</em> will match all hostnames\.